shamaul-d/gradestbook/README.md

 ## Project Manager: Shamaul Dilmohamed

 ## Description:
-This project with consist of a seating chart and a gradebook, with the possibility of using the Dropbox API in order to upload files.
+This project with consist of a seating chart and a gradebook.
 Using Flask, the teacher will be able to interact with the javascript-powered seating chart and record grades.
 The students will be able to view these grades by logging into their student account.

 ## Before using our project, make sure to: